By Bill Kovarik

 They say that American Southerners are a lot like Japanese people – they drink a lot of tea, they eat a lot of rice, and they worship their ancestors.

-Maybe that’s why the Confederate marchers in Roanoke’s Christmas 2014 parade remind me of Hiroo Onoda, who died this year in Tokyo.
+Maybe that’s why the Confederate defenders today remind me of Hiroo Onoda, who died last year in Tokyo.
 Onoda was the Japanese Army officer who refused to surrender in 1945, at the end of World War II, and fought on in the remote jungles of the Philippines until 1974.

 Confederate marchers.
 Roanoke.
 Dec.
 12, 2014.
 Photo by Dan Smith.

 The way they finally got Hiroo Onoda to surrender was to send his former commanding officer to the Philippines with a formal order telling him to cease all military activities.